 15.15.1 Entitlement is limited to a total of 26 workweeks of leave during a 'single 12-month period' to care for a covered service member with a serious injury or illness.
 The "single 12-month period' in which the 26 weeks of leave entitlement described in this section begins on the first day a unit member takes leave to care for the covered service member.
-15 15 2 During the "single 12 month period" described above on aligible

-15.15.2During the "single 12-month period" described above, an eligible unit member's FMLA leave entitlement is limited to a combined total of 26 workweeks of FMLA leave for any qualifying reason.
+During the "single 12-month period" described above, an eligible unit member's FMLA leave entitlement is limited to a combined total of 26 workweeks of FMLA leave for any qualifying reason.